 Q: Do I really need a cover letter?

 Yes, you do really need a cover letter.
 Even if the job listing doesn’t state that you need to include a cover letter, you still need one.
 In today’s job market, unless you’re applying for an entry-level job or the employer specifically states you don’t need a cover letter, plan on writing them.

 You also need to make sure that the cover letter you submit with every job application is unique.
-Although it can feel time-consuming to write a brand-new cover letter with every job application, this will make sure that you’re presenting yourself to your best advantage to every potential employer.
+Although it can feel time-consuming to write a new cover letter for every job application, this will make sure that you’re presenting yourself to your best advantage to every potential employer.
 Plus, it’s important to tailor your letter to the specifics of a job description.

 In fact, if you’re applying for similar jobs or jobs in the same field, you don’t have to rewrite the cover letter from scratch every time.
 Use your first cover letter as a template, adjusting and changing anything you need to match job opportunities at other locations.
 This way, you get a unique cover letter for every job application while also saving time on the letter-writing process.

 A cover letter template can make a huge difference when it comes to writing your cover letter.
-Not only can the template help you avoid creating from scratch, but it’s also a great way to see the best option when it comes to different industries and different jobs.
+Not only can the template help you avoid creating from scratch but it’s also a great way to see the best option for different industries and jobs.
 A cover letter template is a great tool to have in your pocket for this exact reason.